12 Things You Never Knew You Could Do With Your iPad

 Take four fingers and swipe them up -- you have faster access to the multitasking bar than you would by double-tapping the home button.

 Want to watch iPad video content on a larger screen?
-Send it to a television with Apple's Lightning Digital AV adaptor ($49).
+Send it to a television with Apple's HDMI cable ($39).
 You can also use AirPlay if you have an Apple TV.

 Double-tapping the space bar inserts a period.
 Use this little trick to make your typing on the iPad's virtual keyboard even easier.